 I have been fascinated with sprinting since I began running back in 1992.

-However, sprinters are notorious for being anerobic athletes.
-Anerobic simply means you are operating at a much higher physiological level and with less oxygen.
+Anaerobic simply means you are operating at a much higher physiological level and with less oxygen.

 The same holds true in races.
 Slow down and don’t be in such a rush for results.

-You are already exhausted from the long run (this was a 20-miler), then you have to lift your knees like a sprinter when you are already physiologically taxed.
+You are already exhausted from the long run.
+So, you have to lift your knees like a sprinter when you are already physiologically taxed.

-Sprinting success demands carbohydrates, long distance success involves learning to teach your body to use fat as its main fuel source and conserve carbohydrates.
+Sprinting success demands carbohydrates.
+Long distance success involves learning to teach your body to use fat as its main fuel source and conserve carbohydrates.

 That being said, it surely shouldn’t be a rush to get into fitness and high school athletes are nowhere near their prime.
 I was running 30-40 miles a week, if that, while in high school and ran the mile and two-mile events.